-- Surge protector/ power strip shall be only the Fire Shield brand and shall be plugged directly into a wall outlet and not into another surge protector.
-Fire Shield products are available in HSC Bookstore, Farmville Wal-Mart and other outlets.
+- Surge protector/power strip shall be only the Fire Shield brand and shall be plugged directly into a wall outlet and not into another surge protector.
+Fire Shield products are available in Hampden-Sydney College Bookstore, Farmville Wal-Mart and other outlets.

 - Multi-tap adapters and cube adapters are not permitted in any student living area.

 - Fresh cut trees or greenery are not permitted in student living areas, i.e. Christmas trees or bamboo.
 Artificial trees and greenery are permitted.